 For official transcripts to be released, students must be in good financial standing with the University.
 No official Records can be released until all financial obligations are satisfied.
-See policy - RELEASE OF DIPLOMA AND OFFICIAL TRANSCRIPTS provides specific information on the release of transcripts.
+See policy - Release of Diploma and Official Transcripts for specific information on the release of transcripts.